sebastiansiejek/shared-uploads-directory-wp/README.md

 # Shared Uploads Directory

-Wordpress Plugin for upload every media to remote server
+Wordpress Plugin for upload every media from /uploads to remote server.

 ## Develop